Pedro Espinha

-Pedro Manuel Ferreira Espinha (born 25 September 1965) is a Portuguese retired footballer who played as a goalkeeper.
+Pedro Manuel Ferreira Espinha (born 25 September 1965) is a Portuguese former professional footballer who played as a goalkeeper.

 Club career

-Espinha was born in Mafra, Lisbon.
-During his career he played for C.D.
+Espinha was born in Mafra, Lisbon District.
+During his career, he played for C.D.
 Cova da Piedade, S.C.U.
-Torreense, Académica de Coimbra, S.G.
-Sacavenense, C.F.
+Torreense, Académica de Coimbra, SG Sacavenense, C.F.
 Os Belenenses, S.C.
-Salgueiros, Vitória de Guimarães, FC Porto– arriving at the Primeira Liga club at the ripe age of 35 and backing up legendary Vítor Baía during his two-year spell– and Vitória de Setúbal.
+Salgueiros, Vitória de Guimarães, FC Porto– arriving at the Primeira Liga club aged 35 and backing up legendary Vítor Baía during his two-year spell– and Vitória de Setúbal.

-Espinha retired in June 2003, with a total of 249 Portuguese top-flight games to his credit.
+Espinha retired in June 2003, with 249 Portuguese top-flight games to his credit.

 International career

 Espinha earned six caps for Portugal, including one at UEFA Euro 2000 against Germany in the group stage, keeping a clean sheet in the 3–0 win as the nation was already qualified and rested practically all its starting XI.
 From 2007 onwards, he worked as a goalkeeper coach with several youth categories of the national team.